qeeqbox/woodpecker/README.md

 - https://github.com/numixproject/numix-icon-theme/blob/master/license

 ## Disclaimer\Notes
-- Please treat this image as server
+- Treat this image as server
-- You may need to setup some security group rules
+- Do not deploy without proper configuration
-- Do not use these images in deployment
+- Setup some security group rules and remove default credentials